deep-spectrum/Ares-IQ/ares-iq-extensions/Documentation/STANDARDS.rst

 Another thing that C++ brings to the table is polymorphism.
 This allows someone to base their implementation from an existing class definition.
-This may seem useful, however, it can lead to some really bad design decisions that have major impacts on the performance or understandablity of the code.
+This may seem useful, however, it can lead to some really bad design decisions that have major impacts on the performance or understandability of the code.
 Polymorphism should not be used for most cases in this library.

 4) Submitting a PR